Outcome

 What gets logged

 Every state change is recorded.
-Delphi writes ledger events for action.proposed, action.approved, action.rejected, action.executed, and action.failed, each stamped with the actor, the timestamp, and a reference back to the proposal.
-You get a complete, hash-chained history of who decided what and when, alongside the raw bridge response for successful executions and the error payload for failures.
+Delphi writes a ledger event each time a proposal is created, approved, rejected, executed, or fails — each stamped with the actor, the timestamp, and a reference back to the proposal.
+You get a complete, hash-chained history of who decided what and when, alongside the downstream system’s response for successful executions and the error detail for failures.

 This is the same hash-chained ledger that backs the rest of your compliance posture — see audit for how to query it, export it, and prove integrity to an outside reviewer.